US Made Supply

 ASTM D6690, Standard Specification for Joint and Crack Sealants, Hot Applied, for Concrete and Asphalt Pavements, is the primary performance specification for hot-poured rubberized-asphalt sealants used on portland cement concrete (PCC) pavement joints, asphalt pavement cracks, and the longitudinal joints between PCC and asphalt.
 It consolidates and replaces the older AASHTO M 301 family of specifications and is the standard most state DOT pavement specifications now reference.

-D6690 covers four product types (Type I through Type IV), each tied to a different climate or fuel-exposure scenario.
-Selecting the right type is a function of pavement service temperature range, joint movement, traffic loading, and whether the surface will see fuel spillage.
+D6690 covers four product types (Type I through Type IV), each tied to a different climate or service-durability scenario.
+Selecting the right type is a function of pavement service temperature range, joint movement, and exposure to water.
+Fuel-spillage areas are excluded from D6690's scope entirely; see ASTM D7116 for those.
 The standard sets minimum requirements for resilience, cone penetration, flow, bond, and ductility, and prescribes the laboratory test methods used to qualify a sealant for each type.

 The legacy designation AASHTO M 324 (formerly the parallel AASHTO spec) is still cited in older state spec books and contract documents.
 AASHTO M 324 has been harmonized with ASTM D6690, so a sealant qualified to one is generally accepted under the other; project specifications should be read carefully when both are referenced.
 The FHWA Pavement Preservation Compendium treats hot-applied D6690 sealants as a core preservation tool for both PCC joint resealing and asphalt crack sealing.